Discover the work you may perform in health inspector jobs, the average health inspector salary, and how to become a health inspector with this guide.

 As a health inspector, your responsibilities can vary depending on the location and focus of your work.
 Most health inspector jobs involve conducting investigations of potential health hazards or educating the public about health and safety issues.

 The duties of the health inspector vary.
-Here are some examples of what you may do in the role:
+Take a look at some examples of what you may do in the role:

-• Conducting investigations: When health officials hear about a possible health hazard in a community, a health inspector will look into it to see if there is a need for concern.
-For example, if there's an outbreak of flu, COVID-19, or hepatitis B, you will investigate.
+Conducting investigations: When health officials hear about a possible health hazard in a community, a health inspector will investigate to see if a concern exists.
+For example, if the community has an outbreak of flu, COVID-19, or hepatitis B, you would investigate.

-• Consulting with and educating businesses: You may liaise with local companies and public health operators to guide them on complying with rules and regulations.
+Consulting with and educating businesses: You may liaise with local companies and public health operators to help them comply with rules and regulations.

 The title of health inspector is a general term for various jobs investigating health and safety in society.
 Health inspector roles are often classified and named by the focus of the job.
 You'll find three main types of health inspector jobs widely advertised.